seanbao/mnemonas/docs/api-reference.en.md

 Logout revokes the current access token when a valid bearer token or session cookie is present and clears `mnemonas_access`, `mnemonas_refresh`, and the short-lived `mnemonas_download_access` cookie.
 It still attempts cookie cleanup when the access cookie is expired.

 Failed login attempts are rate-limited by username and client address.
 Client address uses the direct peer unless `server.trusted_proxy_hops` is configured and the request comes from a trusted private/loopback proxy.
+When alert channels are configured, a rate-limited login sends a throttled `login_rate_limited` warning event containing only the username and client address, never passwords or tokens.

 ## Admin User Endpoints